Kalugasalamoorthy temple: Legend

-As per Hindu legend, the temple is associated with the period of Ramayana.
-Ravana, the demon king, while abducting Sita, the consort of Rama, killed Jatayu, the eagle.
-Rama did the final rites for Jatayu, who informed Rama about the abduction before his life ended.
-Jatayu's brother Sambathi, who was also called Kazhugumahamunivar, was worried about the repercussions of him not doing his karma, the final rites of his brother.
-Rama advised him to do his penance at Gajamukaparvatham and taking holy dip in the tank.
-Ages passed by and the time arrived when Muruga was pursuing to slay Surapadman, another demon.
-Tharukasuran, the brother of Surapadman, was troubling the sages in the region.
-Murugan slayed Tharukasuran and was resting at Kazhugumalai.
-Sambathi was assisting Murugan and he also indicated the hideout of Surapadman, whom Murugan slayed subsequently.
-Pleased with his devotion, Murugan gave salvation.
-The place came to be known as Kazhugumalai since the sage Kazhugumahamunivar resided here.
+As per regional tradition, the temple is associated with the Ramayana.
+Ravana, the demon king, killed Jatayu the eagle as he attempted to prevent the abduction of Sita, the consort of Rama.
+Rama performed the final rites for Jatayu, who informed Rama about the abduction before he died.
+Jatayu's brother Sampati, also called Kalugumahamunivar in local tradition, was worried about the repercussions of not performing the final rites for his brother.
+Rama advised him to perform penance at Gajamukaparvatham and taking a holy dip in the tank.
+Ages passed by, and in the same region, Murugan pursued Surapadman, another demon.
+Tarukasuran, the brother of Surapadman, was troubling the sages in the region.
+Murugan slew Tarukasuran and was resting at Kalugumalai.
+Sampati assisted Murugan and also indicated the hideout of Surapadman, whom Murugan slew subsequently.
+Pleased with his devotion, Murugan offered him salvation.
+The place came to be known as Kalugumalai since the sage Kalugumahamunivar resided here.